On the consistency of supervised learning with missing values: Declarations

 We thank Stefan Wager for fruitful discussion and Julie Tibshirani for the suggestion to implement MIA.
 We also thank Antoine Ogier who initiated our work on imputation in supervised learning during his internship.
-We acknowledge funding from ANR (``DirtyData'' grant ANR-17-CE23-0018) and DataIA (``MissingBigData'' grant).
+We thank the reviewers who provided constructive feedback that helped to improve the quality of the manuscript.

+\paragraph{Consent for publication} Not applicable: no data or individual images were used in this publication